Checklist for installing update 1810 for Configuration Manager

 Review Microsoft .NET versions

-When a site installs this update, Configuration Manager automatically installs .NET Framework 4.5.2.
+When a site installs this update, if the minimum requirement of .NET Framework 4.5 is not installed, Configuration Manager automatically installs .NET Framework 4.5.2.
 When this prerequisite isn't already installed, the site installs it on each server that hosts one of the following site system roles:

 - Management point

 - Enrollment proxy point

 This installation can put the site system server into a reboot pending state and report errors to the Configuration Manager component status viewer.
 Additionally, .NET applications on the server might experience random failures until the server is restarted.

 For more information, see Site and site system prerequisites.

 Review the version of the Windows ADK for Windows 10